Key statistics about children and young people

 Depression

 Most young people will occasionally feel upset or low, but some can feel sad, lonely, anxious or stressed for longer periods of time.
-It is when people feel this way for a long time that it starts to affect their daily life.
+It is when people feel this way for a long time that it starts to affect their daily lives.

 Self-harm

 It can be difficult to understand why people self-harm, but it is more common than people think.
-The Mental Health Foundation report that 10% of young people self-harm.
+The Mental Health Foundation15 reports that 10% of young people self-harm.
 The stigma of teenage mental health needs to be removed so that young people can get the help they need.
 It's important to remember that it is not a cry for attention but a way of releasing feelings of being unable to cope.

 Suicidal feelings